-What is it: Bio Hunter
+What is: Bio Hunter

 Themes and Motifs in Bio Hunter

-Bio Hunter Animation and Direction Style
+Bio Hunter Animation Style and Direction

 Reception and Impact of Bio Hunter